A proposal is a written offer to solve a technical problem

 effect: it means failure to get a contract, less income

-retain his job and make room for his advancement.
-Typically,
+and make room for his advancement.
+Typically, the proposal

 Suppose a firm that manufactures jet engines for aircraft

-its engines.
-The firm sends out a number of invitations
+engines.
+The firm sends out a number of invitations for

-for bids to companies whose work in this field it knows
+bids to companies whose work in this field it knows and

-and respects.
-Accompanying each invitation is a set
+respects.
+Accompanying each invitation is a set of specifications

 The men in the companies receiving the invitations study